openshwprojects/OpenBK7231T_App/README.md

 - DigitalInput_NoPullUp - same as DigitalInput but with no programmable pull up resistor.
 This is used for, for example, XR809 water sensor and door sensor.
 - DigitalInput_NoPullUp_n (as above but inversed)
 - ADC (Analog to Digital converter) - converts voltage to channel value which is later published by MQTT and also can be used to trigger scriptable events
+- AlwaysHigh - always outputs 1
+- AlwaysLow - always outputs 0
+- Btn_NextColor (and _n) - for RGB strip with buttons; sets next predefined color
+- Btn_NextDimmer (and _n) - for RGB strip with buttons; when hold, adjusts the brightness
+- IRRecv - IR receiver
+- IRSend - IR sender
+- PWM_n - as PWM, but inversed value

 # Safe mode